felix-seifert/network-programming/task-3-application-servers/README.md

 # Task 3 - Application Servers

 In this project we created a simple Java programme which runs on a Tomcat server.
-The programme builds upon the technologies of Java servlets, displays the frontend in the browser with Java Server Pages (JSP) and uses and H2 in-memory database.
+The programme builds upon the technologies of Java servlets, displays the frontend in the browser with Java Server Pages (JSP) and uses an H2 in-memory database.

 The main idea of the application is to present a quiz to the users.
 The quiz can have several questions and each